 Port Sunlight Village Trust

 Port Sunlight was declared a conservation area in 1978.
 It contains more than 900 Grade II listed buildings in 130 acres of parkland and gardens.
-However, it is also home to a thriving community and welcomes more than 300,000 visitors a year.
+It is also home to a thriving community and welcomes more than 300,000 visitors a year.
 It is important to strike a balance between the past and the present, which is where Port Sunlight Village Trust comes in.

 Port Sunlight Village Trust is an independent charitable trust responsible for preserving and promoting the village.
 Set up by Unilever in 1999, the Trust works with Port Sunlight’s residents to create a self-sustaining village for all who live, visit and work here.